Program Overview

 Location and Hours

-Velma’s House strives to be a continually open 24/7 safe space for community members to share a hot meal, have a rest, and find resources.
+Velma’s House strives to be a continually open 24/7 safe space for community members to share a meal, have a rest, and find resources.

 Funding and Donations